Should You Purchase a Meal Plan in Fiji?

 The Price of Meal Plans in Fiji

 The best choice between full-board and half-board depends on how much of an eater you are.
 Half-board typically includes a buffet breakfast and a three-course dinner.
 Some of us can fill up with a big enough breakfast from the breakfast buffet to see us through until dinner.
-Otherwise, snacks are available to purchase as a back-up.
+Otherwise, snacks are available to purchase as a backup.

 Full-board includes breakfast, lunch and dinner.
 The larger resorts with several dining options will usually split each meal of the dinner plan into something similar to the following: